 Roy was not aware of the transference and was ignorant of Bill’s spirit and his despair.
 Calming Sam down somewhat, Roy proceeded to gather all the information he needed from Sam from the night of the tragedy.
 Though Roy never had a wife or children, he felt that he understood enough of Sam’s sorrow.
 This empathy made him even more determined to find the murderers for Sam.

 With this thought, Roy got into his car.
 It was little past 9:00 p.m. and the parking lot in front of the strip mall was almost empty except one car sitting in the corner.
 Roy glanced at the car and noticed that there were a few people sitting in it.
 But he did not think anything of it.
 He started his car and drove away.
-When Roy turned on his car radio, he turned on his favorite classical music.
+When Roy turned on his car radio, he began to listen to his favorite classical music.
 He was soon absorbed by the music and forgot all about the car he saw in the parking lot.

 Roy’s apartment was located in the suburbs.
 To get there, he had to take a road that cut through a secluded wooded area.
 As he drove along the road, a car suddenly appeared behind him, its headlights glaring in his rear view mirror.
 At first, he didn’t realize that it was the same car he had seen in the parking lot.
 The vehicle sped up and caught up to Roy’s car.
 Roy noticed the car kept getting uncomfortably closer.
 The car rammed into Roy’s car from behind, stunning him.
 Roy sped up but the car kept hitting his rear bumper.
 Roy quickly realized they were trying to run him off the road.
 After a couple of attempts Roy decided to pull over and confront the driver.
 Angrily, he got out and tried to find out why the other vehicle was harassing him.
 As soon as he approached the other car, Roy was surrounded by four men on the deserted road.
 Roy realized he had made a serious mistake and that his situation had turned extremely dangerous.
 He tried to run but they quickly surrounded him and wrestled him to the ground.
 They forced him into the woods and began beating him.
 Still in Roy’s body, Bill felt his panic and started to yell to the men not to hurt him.